Lucie Mannheim: Life and career

-Mannheim was born in Köpenick, Berlin, where she studied drama and quickly became a popular figure appearing on stage in plays and musicals.
+Mannheim was born in Friedrichshain, a district of Berlin, where she studied drama and quickly became a popular figure appearing on stage in plays and musicals.
 Among other roles, she played Nora in Ibsen's A Doll's House, Marie in Büchner's Woyzeck, and Juliet in Shakespeare's Romeo and Juliet.
 She also began a film career in 1923, appearing in several silent and sound films including Atlantik (1929) – the first of many versions of the story of the ill-fated RMS Titanic.
 The composer Walter Goetze wrote his operetta Die göttliche Jette (1931) especially for Mannheim.

 However, as a Jew she was forced from acting in 1933, when her contract at the State Theatre was cancelled.
 She promptly left Germany, first going to Czechoslovakia, then to the UK.
 She appeared in several films there, including her role as the doomed spy Annabella Smith in Alfred Hitchcock's version of The 39 Steps (1935).